Advanced creative writing

 Part 2: Writing drama

-You'll progress to explore writing techniques for three dramatic media: stage, film and radio.
-You'll examine the conventional layouts and illustrates the narrative strengths and constraints of each medium.
-This part will also deal with dramatic principles connected to dialogue, subtext, status and exposition, as well as media-specific elements such as sets for the stage, aural contrast in radio and montage in film.
+You'll progress to explore writing techniques for three dramatic media: stage, film and radio, which will illustrate the narrative strengths and constraints of each medium.
+You'll examine the conventional layouts for these media, and this part will also deal with dramatic principles connected to dialogue, subtext, status and exposition, as well as media-specific elements such as sets for the stage, aural contrast in radio and montage in film.

 Part 3: Developing style